cbmr-data/cbmr-data.github.io/esrum/_sources/usage/transfers.rst.txt

 The recommended way to transfer data to/from SIF/ERDA is using the ``lftp`` command.
-This allows you use the built-in ``mirror`` command to recursively upload or download entire folders.
-For example, to download the contents of the folder ``my_data`` into a project, you might run the
+This allows you use the built-in ``mirror`` command to recursively download entire folders.
+If you instead wish to upload a folder recursively, simply use the ``mirror -R`` command instead of just ``mirror``.

-following:
+For example, to download the contents of the folder ``my_data`` into a project, you might run the following:

 .. code:: shell